OpenConext/Stepup-gssp-example/README.md

     * composer.json name and description
     * this readme.md file
     * Replace 'gssp.stepup.example.com' in all files with your own hostename
 3) Install the copied project.
-(See [Development environment](#) section of this README.md file)
+(See [Development environment](#) section of this readme file)
 4) Implement your authentication & registration logic in DefaultController::registrationAction and DefaultController::authenticateAction.
 5) Feel free to rename and change this example clone for your needs.

-Install from a clean or existing Symfony project
+Install from a clean or exiting symfony project
 ------------------------------------

 1) [Install symphony](http://symfony.com/doc/current/setup.html)